Private Company Decision-Making Framework

 Background InformationCreation of a decision-making framework about standard-setting for private companies was one of the important recommendations included in a report by the Blue-Ribbon Panel on Standard Setting for Private Companies released in January 2011 to the Board of Trustees of the Financial Accounting Foundation (FAF), which is the FASB’s oversight organization.
 The Blue-Ribbon Panel’s report also included a short-term recommendation that the FASB begin work on the framework while the FAF Trustees consider the other recommendations in its report.

-Completion of the proposed private company decision-making framework underscores the FASB and the PCC’s ongoing commitment to better serve the needs of all private company stakeholders, including users and preparers of private company financial statements, without sacrificing the quality and fundamental level of comparability of U.S. GAAP financial statement reporting.
+Completion of the proposed private company decision-making framework underscores the FASB and the PCC’s ongoing commitment to better serve the needs of all private company stakeholders, including users and preparers of private company financial statements.

 *Contact InformationMichael Cheng